 Diagnosis & Treatment Options

-Blood tests can screen for regional allergy environmental allergy triggers, in addition to indoor and food allergens as well as stinging insects.
+Blood tests can screen for regional environmental allergy triggers, in addition to indoor and food allergens as well as stinging insects.
 Depending on your symptoms, substances we may investigate through a blood test include:

 - Tree pollen (ash, mountain cedar, American elm, elm, maple, oak, pecan)